felixdittrich92/OnnxTR/README.md

 ### Latest release

 You can then install the latest release of the package using [pypi](https://pypi.org/project/OnnxTR/) as follows:

-NOTE: For GPU support please take a look at: [ONNX Runtime](https://onnxruntime.ai/getting-started) Currently supported execution providers by default are: CPU, CUDA
+**NOTE:** For GPU support please take a look at: [ONNX Runtime](https://onnxruntime.ai/getting-started).
+Currently supported execution providers by default are: CPU, CUDA

 ```shell
 pip install OnnxTR